Women's Soccer Tips: Player Development for Girls’ and Women’s Soccer

 Female soccer in America continues to set the standard worldwide.
 Our women’s team is ranked #1 in the world.
 Our professional league, the Womens United Soccer League is the best league in the world.
 We are attracting more and more young girls into the game.
 Studies show that from age 15 and up girls and women make up more than 50% of all players.

-Much of our success can be directly linked to our youth programs, USYS, AYSO and others and how they have instilled within young players a love for our game as well as provided training and a structure for girls and women to play, fail, succeed and learn and continually evolve.
+Much of our success can be directly linked to our youth soccer programs, USYS, AYSO and others and how they have instilled within young players a love for our game as well as provided training and a structure for girls and women to play, fail, succeed and learn and continually evolve.
 But, we need to do more…not necessarily train more or play more but, specifically, become more of a soccer culture, to add sophistication of play to the strengths already demonstrated by our female players.
 How do we do that?

-First, our players need to see top-level soccer.
+First, our soccer players need to see top-level soccer.
 I define top-level soccer as, for the competitive level player, watching our Women’s National Team or a League match in the WUSA.
 For recreational level players, you can add in the college game to the other elite choices.
-Coaches, parents and players need to understand to assist with player development on a personal or team level, seeing the highest level possible will provide a strong and meaningful supplement to a youth player’s training and game routine.
+Coaches, parents and players need to understand to assist with player development on a personal or team level, seeing the highest level possible will provide a strong and meaningful supplement to a youth player’s soccer training and game routine.

 When a young player watches a WUSA game or WNT game live, she sees and experiences, the real speed of the game…the real version of pace, quickness, tenacity.
 It is not uncommon for a team that attends a game and really watches …is a better team the very next day in practice.
 Why?
 Players see the crispness of the tackles and the sharpness of the passes.
 How top players receive a ball out of air, how clean their first touch is and how they relieve pressure individually with their own flair and collectively by passing out of pressure.
-Countless player and team qualities can be observed and learned and applied to their own games…all by just coming to a WUSA game.
+Countless player and team qualities can be observed and learned and applied to their own soccer games…all by just coming to a WUSA game.

 As an Assistant coach with our U20 Men’s team in 1993, I witnessed this first hand.
 We were on a trip to England preparing for the U20 World Championship in Australia later that year.
 We had the top players from the American College system and even a couple that were already professionals.
 In other words, they could play.
 We took the team to see QPR play Manchester United in London.
 The game was awesome.
 The speed of ball movement was very impressive.
 The strength of tackles and the quality and speed of runs off the ball was special.
 The players studied the game and it’s players and the next day in training, our young men were better players and we were a better U20 National Team.
 Why?
 It was clear to me then and just as clear now that watching top professional players in person is a wonderful player development opportunity.
 In my opinion, watching an international or professional game LIVE is a positive substitute or replacement for a team training session or even a match or…two.
 Watching just one game can make a very noticeable difference.